What is the difference between oil painting on panels and canvas?

 How long do your paint brushes last?

-Typically my frequently used paint brushes are replaced every two to three weeks, but this depends on how often I paint with these brushes.
+Typically my frequently used paint brushes are replaced every two to three weeks, but this depends on how often I paint with these brushes and how well I look after them (not as well as I should).
 I do not use all my brushes as often as I do others.
 I tend to replace riggers (series 1) when I find they are not providing the sharp edge that I need for some of my paintings.
+A set of my brushes that are cleaned properly should last up to six months.

 How do you clean your paint brushes?